UniBioDicts/vsm-dictionary-rnacentral/README.md

 - The second part refers to the **domain** of search (*rnacentral*)
 - The third part refers to the *entry* endpoint (which allows us to request for entry information associated with entry identifiers)
-- The fourth part is the *entry IDs*, comma seperated (we extract the last part of the RNAcentral-specific URI for each ID)
+- The fourth part is the *entry IDs*, comma separated (we extract the last part of the RNAcentral-specific URI for each ID)
 - The fifth part is the *fields* of interest - i.e. the information related to the entries that we will map to VSM-entry properties.
 For a complete list of the